Hyperemesis gravidarum: Infant

 The effects of HG on the fetus are mainly due to electrolyte imbalances caused by HG in the mother.
-Women with severe hyperemesis who gain less than 7 kg during pregnancy tend have newborns with lower birth weight or are smaller for gestational age.
-They also tend to give birth before 37 weeks gestation.
+Women with severe hyperemesis who gain less than 7 kg during pregnancy tend to have newborns with lower birth weight or are smaller for gestational age.
+They also tend to give birth before 37 weeks of gestation.

 In contrast, infants of women with hyperemesis who have a pregnancy weight gain of more than 7 kg appear similar to infants from uncomplicated pregnancies.
 There is no significant difference in the neonatal death rate in infants born to mothers with HG compared to infants born to mothers who do not have HG.
 Children born to mothers with undertreated HG have a fourfold increase in neurobehavioral diagnoses.

 Causes

 Though the exact cause of HG is unknown, there are numerous theories.
 It is thought that HG is caused by a combination of factors, many of which may vary between women, some of which include a genetic predisposition.
-Women with family members who had HG are more likely to develop the disease.
+Women with family members who have had HG are more likely to develop the disease.

 One factor is an adverse reaction to the hormonal changes of pregnancy, in particular, elevated levels of beta human chorionic gonadotropin (β-hCG).
 This theory would also explain why hyperemesis gravidarum is most frequently encountered in the first trimester (often around 8–12 weeks of gestation), as β-hCG levels are highest at that time and decline afterward.
 Another postulated cause of HG is an increase in maternal levels of estrogens (decreasing intestinal motility and gastric emptying leading to nausea/vomiting).